Incorporation process

 Corporate subsidiary (Corporation form rather than flow-through form)

 Companies that are incorporated federally must file Articles of Incorporation with Innovation, Science and Economic Development Canada (Corporations Canada).
-Companies that are incorporated under a Canadian province or territory must file Articles of Incorporation with the equivalent provincial or territorial government authority.
+Companies that are incorporated under a Canadian province or territory must file Articles of Incorporation (or equivalent documents) with the applicable provincial or territorial government authority.

 Chile